-Three Sisters Peak is a 16 mile lightly trafficked loop trail located near Shaver Lake, CA that features a lake and is rated as difficult.
-The trail is primarily used for hiking and is accessible from June until October.
+Three Sisters Peak Trail to Cliff Lake, Rock Lake, and Island Lake is a 14.3 mile lightly trafficked out and back trail located near Shaver Lake, CA that features beautiful wild flowers and is rated as difficult.
+The trail offers a number of activity options and is accessible from June until October.
 Dogs are also able to use this trail.

 My wife was planning a backpack trip for us and found the Dinkey Lakes Wilderness which is tucked up into the John Muir Wilderness.
 The area ranges from 8,400 to 10,600 feet elevation, and proved to be fantastic area for hiking.
 The nice thing is the larger number of lakes available in this very small area.
 My wife and I did this as a backpack trip in September, 2012.
 The weather was amazing (50-75 Deg F, clear) and the views gratifying.